rfeinman/detecting-adversarial-samples/README.md

 This repository contains the code for ICML 2017 submission "Detecting Adversarial Samples from Artifacts."

+## Requirements & Set-up
+This code repository requires Keras > 2.0 and TensorFlow.
+Keras must be configured to use TensorFlow backend.
+A full list of requirements can be found in `requirements.txt`.
+On UNIX machines, after cloning this repository, it is recommended that you add the path to the repository to your `PYTHONPATH` environment variable to enable imports from any folder:
+    export PYTHONPATH="/path/to/AdversarialDetection":$PYTHONPATH

 ## Code Structure
 The source code is located in the src/ subfolder, and scripts that users will run to perform various steps are located in the scripts/ subfolder.
 An empty